3:19

-opens with a spectacular 3D vision of the universe in which the earth, its surrounding planets and the sun are all part of a giant mobile that controls time.
-The intro also contains a 2D animation sequence picturing the beheading of King Louis XVI at the beginning of the French revolution.
-The elaborate title sequence for 3:19 was a collaborative effort between creative director Joss Monzon and the motion design studio OneSize.
+opens with a spectacular 3D animation of the universe in which the earth, its neighboring planets and the sun are all part of a giant mobile that controls time.
+Towards the end of the sequence, as the camera gets closer to the earth’s surface, we are treated to a beautifully animated 2D animated sequence that pictures the beheading of King Louis XVI at the beginning of the French revolution.
+We talked to Canadian creative director Joss Monzon.

-The quote “polvo eres, y al volverás" (“dust you are and to dust you will return”) on the clock refers to a verse in the bible, Genesis 3:19.
+The quote “polvo eres, y al volverás” (“dust you are and to dust you will return”) on the clock is a verse in the bible, Genesis 3:19.

 How does the title sequence relate to the film's story?